Unlocking the Motorola G23 (and some words on Motorola)

 We thought about exploiting a buffer overflow, but then..

-I decided to finally reverse engineer how the key was generated from the phone.
+I decided to finally put all my efforts on the only guaranteed to work method: reverse engineer how the key was generated from the phone.

 #define UNLOCK_KEY_SIZE 32